 It’s no wonder then, that legal service providers are keeping a close eye on the rapidly evolving tech scene.
 McKinsey’s new ‘Disruptive Technologies’ report identified twelve emerging technologies that will drastically reshape the world we live in and will combine to bring in an annual economic impact at $33 trillion by 2025.

-The leader of this disruptive tech pack (second only to mobile internet) is knowledge automation.
+The leader of this disruptive tech pack (second only to mobile internet) is knowledge automation software.
 In fact, McKinsey predicts that knowledge automation will generate an estimated $5-7 trillion in annual value across a wide range of industries.

-From taking a closer look at the terminology of this tech trend to highlighting some key use cases, here we explore what legal knowledge automation looks like in today’s firms.
+From taking a closer look at the terminology of this tech trend to highlighting some key use cases, here we explore what legal knowledge automation looks like in today’s law offices.

 Defining one of the leading law firm technology trends: knowledge automation